goatscrub/videojs-bitmapsub/README.md

 # videojs-bitmapsub

-This videojs plugin helps you displaying bitmap subtitle type, like vobsub (DVD) or pgssub (Blueray), into video.js player as images.
+A video.js plugin helps you displaying bitmap subtitle type as image, like vobsub (DVD) or pgssub (Bluray).

 ![vobsub](docs/samples/screenshot/vobsub.png)